pedro-oliveira/backend-engineering-challenge/README.md

 docker run --rm psoliveira/unbabel-cli
 ```

-Here we're using my private registry in DockerHub `psoliveira` and the image name of the application is the `unbabel-cli`.
+Here we are using my private registry (`psoliveira`) in [Docker Hub](https://hub.docker.com/) and the image name of the application is the `unbabel-cli`.
 Given that the previous command did not specify a tag the `latest` is used by default.

 Naturally, you will want to execute the CLI using different arguments, in order to do so we will use volumes.
 Assuming you have your test files inside `/Users/<username>/data/` you can execute the following command: